Fitness Feud: Whoop Sues Polar Over ‘Wholesale Copy’ of Wearable Design

 - Whoop: Operates primarily on a subscription model, where owners pay a monthly or annual fee to access data and insights.

-- Polar Loop: Is differently positioned as a **one-time purchase** for the band with free access for life to all its features.
+- Polar Loop is differently positioned as a one-time purchase for the band, with free lifetime access to all its features.

-This clear pricing difference means that Polar’s product may be seen by potential buyers as a more affordable, long-term option, potentially drawing customers away from Whoop.
+This clear pricing difference means that potential buyers may see Polar’s product as a more affordable, long-term option, potentially drawing customers away from Whoop.
 The absence of any other dispute between the companies suggests this claim is a swift response to a direct challenge.
 Whoop is worried.

 The Stakes